Azure/azure-batch-apps-python/samples/imagemagick_sample/README.rst

 	1. Create a python environment by right-clicking 'Python Environments' in the Solution Explorer and 'Add Virtual Environment'.
-	2. Install the BatchApps Client python package, which can be done in several different ways:
+	2. Install the BatchApps Client python package, which can be done in several different ways.

 		a.
 Right-click on your newly created python environment in the solution explorer.
 Click 'Install from requirements.txt'.
 		   Pip will use the requirements.txt provided with the project to install all necessary packages,